How do i calculate my baby's delivery date?

 There are many options available.
-Pregnant women can use an online calculator, or consult with their obstetrician and gynaecologist for the most accurate answer.
-To make it easy, our calculator above is available to help plan and estimate when the baby may arrive.
-Simply enter the first day of your last menstrual period and you'll get an approximate due date for your pregnancy.
+Pregnant women can use an online calculator or consult their obstetrician and gynecologist for the most accurate answer.
+Our calculator above is available to help plan and estimate when the baby may arrive.
+Enter the first day of your last menstrual period, and you'll get an approximate delivery date for your pregnancy.

-Pregnancy can be an exciting, yet unpredictable time.
-In many cases, pregnancy progresses normally, and the due date remains unchanged.
-However, if pregnancy does not go as expected due to health conditions or other factors, then the due date may need to be adjusted accordingly.
+Pregnancy can be an exciting yet unpredictable time.
+In many cases, pregnancy usually progresses, and the delivery date remains unchanged.
+However, suppose pregnancy does not go as expected due to health conditions or other factors.
+In that case, the delivery date may need to be adjusted accordingly.

-Women should come into regular contact with their doctor throughout the pregnancy so that any changes to the estimated due date can be communicated as soon as possible.
+Women should contact their doctor regularly throughout the pregnancy so that any changes to the estimated due date can be communicated as soon as possible.

 Regular communication with a doctor will help ensure that pregnant women are kept up-to-date on any changes made to their pregnancy timeline.

-Despite being a firm date agreed upon by a medical professional, pregnancy due dates are always subject to change.
+Despite being a firm date agreed upon by a medical professional, a baby's delivery date are always subject to change.

-On average, a baby is typically born between two and four weeks after the original due date set.
-This variability is generally due to factors outside of one's control such as fetal health and growth or maturation of the pregnancy itself - meaning your little bundle of joy may choose when he or she is ready to make their arrival!
+A baby is typically born between two and four weeks after the original due date.
+This variability is generally due to factors outside of one's control, such as fetal health and growth or maturation of the pregnancy - meaning your little bundle of joy may choose when they are ready to make their arrival!

-What happens if you go past your due date?
+What happens if you go past your baby's delivery date?

-Going over your pregnancy due date can be a nerve-wracking experience.
-Babies come when they are ready, but typically no more than two weeks after the pregnancy due date.
+Going over your pregnancy delivery date can be a nerve-wracking experience.
+Babies come when they are ready, but typically no more than two weeks after the pregnancy's delivery date.

 Many mothers-to-be worry about the possibility of their birth slipping into the third trimester, but this is usually not necessary.

-Your obstetrician will discuss your options for inducing labor if it becomes necessary for medical reasons, or if waiting is not safe for mother or baby.
-Ultimately, an extra few days past the pregnancy due date is nothing to be worried about, and should not cause too much inconvenience or danger to either you or your baby.
+Your obstetrician will discuss your options for inducing labor if it becomes necessary for medical reasons or if waiting is unsafe for the mother or baby.
+Ultimately, an extra few days past the pregnancy delivery date is nothing to worry about and should not cause too much inconvenience or danger to you or your baby.